Our Mission

 Our leadership team

-Jason Barth, a native Marylander, is a licensed mental health and substance use disorder treatment professional with over 25 years of clinical and leadership experience serving Frederick County and the State of Maryland.
+Jason Barth, MA, NCC, LCADAS, LCPC, a native Marylander, is a licensed mental health and substance use disorder treatment professional with over 25 years of clinical and leadership experience serving Frederick County and the State of Maryland.
 He came to The Ranch as executive director in 2020 and is dedicated to an environment rooted in fostering the medical model of recovery.
+Jason received his college education at Lyon College, Arkansas, and his graduate training at Gallaudet University, Washington, DC.

 Our Board